Pearbiossom-M/CUDA_performance_optimazition/README.md

 # CUDA Performance Optimization

-This repository is a collection of CUDA performance optimization studies focusing on commonly used GPU operators and their execution characteristics on modern NVIDIA GPUs.
+This repository is a collection of CUDA performance optimization studies spanning from operator-level kernels to application-level acceleration on modern NVIDIA GPUs.

 Rather than providing a single highly specialized implementation, this project aims to demonstrate **systematic, profiling-driven optimization methodologies**, spanning from kernel-level tuning to system-level execution and data movement optimization.